ScriptsYouTube/ScriptsYouTube/README.md

 - 👋 Hi, I’m @ScriptsYouTube
-- 👀 I’m interested in python code
+- 👀 I’m interested in Python code
-- 🌱 I’m currently learning in quadrobics
+- 🌱 I’m currently learning on Python
-- 💞️ I’m looking to collaborate on discord "https://discord.gg/e3NfUffnkt"
+- 💞️ I’m looking to collaborate on discord "https://discord.gg/Dm5tdu7Afz" with making mods in Mindustry!
-- 📫 How to reach me - Find me on discord (Username: nazarobikakvadrobika)
+- 📫 How to reach me - Find me on discord (Username: bedteam_nazarobika)